Robust Maximum Capture Facility Location under Random Utility Maximization Models: Numerical Experiments

 \subsection{Baseline Approaches and Other Settings}

-We will compare our robust approach (denoted as RO) against other baseline approaches under two popular discrete choice models in the GEV family, i.e., the MNL and nested logit models.
+We will compare our robust approach (denoted as RO) against other baseline approaches under the MNL and nested logit models.
 The first baseline approach, which is a deterministic one (denoted as DET1), relies on mean-value choice parameters, i.e., we solve the MCP with average values of the choice utilities, i.e. $\widetilde{\bv}^i = \sum_{n\in [N]}\tau_{in} \widetilde\bv_{in}$.
-This is also the case of $\epsilon= 0$, i.e., no uncertainty in the robust model.
+This is the case of $\epsilon= 0$, i.e., no uncertainty in the robust model.
 For the second baseline approach (denoted as DET2), we utilize all the vectors of choice parameters $\widetilde\bv_{in}$, for all $n\in [N]$ and solve the following mixed version of the MCP

 So, for the DET1 and DET2 approaches, we acknowledge that there are $N$ customer types in the market but ignore the uncertainty issue.
 Note that the DET2 approach can be viewed as an MCP under a mixed logit model.
-We also consider another baseline that accounts for the issue that the proportion of the customer types maybe not be determined with certainty.
+We consider another baseline that accounts for the issue that the proportion of the customer types maybe not be determined with certainty.
 We perform this approach by sampling over the uncertainty sets $\cV_i$.
 Then, for each sample of the utilities, we solve the corresponding MCP to get a solution.
-Since we aim at covering the worst-case scenarios, for each solution, we sample again from the uncertainty sets to get an approximation of the worst expected capture demand value.
+Since we aim at covering the worst-case scenarios, for each solution, we sample again from the uncertainty sets to get an approximation of the worst expected captured demand value.
 We then pick a solution that gives the best worst-case objective value over samples.
-This way allows us to find solutions that are capable of guaranteeing some protection against worst-case scenarios.
-We denote this sampling-based approach as SA.
+This way allows us to find solutions that are capable of guaranteeing some protection against worst-case scenarios. \mtien{This approach can be viewed as a sampling-based method to solve the robust problem.
+We denote it as SA.}

-Under the MNL model, as discussed above, we employ Algorithm \ref{algo:MOA} to solve the robust/deterministic MCP to optimality, for all the RO, DET1, DET2, and SA approach.
-For nested logit instances, we make use of the local search approach (Algorithm \ref{algo:local-search}), which always gives us $(1-1/e)$ approximation solutions (Corollary \ref{coro:co1}).
+For all the MNL and nested logit instances, we employ the local search (Algorithm \ref{algo:local-search}) to solve the robust/deterministic MCP, for all the RO, DET1, DET2, and SA approaches, noting that for MNL instances, the outer-approximation (Algorithm \ref{algo:MOA}) can be used as an exact method, but it is generally outperformed by the local search in terms of both solution quality and running time. \mtien{For nested logit instances, the local search is also more convenient to use, as (i) the multicut outer-approximation algorithm becomes heuristic and does not offer us any guarantees, and (ii)} \cite{Dam2021submodularity} already show that the local search outperforms the multicut outer-approximation algorithm for nested instances.
+Thanks to the submodularity, the local search always gives us at least $(1-1/e)$ approximation solutions (Corollary \ref{coro:co1}).